huggingface/datasets/docs/source/loading.rst

 .. important::

-    An object data type in pandas.Series doesn't always carry enough information for Arrow to automatically infer a type.
-Avoid this by constructing an explicit schema with :class:`datasets.Features` using the ``from_dict`` or ``from_pandas`` methods.
-See the Troubleshooting guide below for more details on how to specify a feature.
+    An object data type in pandas.Series doesn't always carry enough information for Arrow to automatically infer a data type.
+Avoid potential errors by constructing an explicit schema with :class:`datasets.Features` using the ``from_dict`` or ``from_pandas`` methods.
+See the :ref:`Troubleshooting guide <troubleshoot>` below for more details on how to specify a feature.

 Offline
 -------

 Even if you don't have an internet connection, it is still possible to load a dataset.
 As long as you've downloaded a dataset from the Hub or Datasets Github repository, it should be cached.
 This means you can reload the dataset from the cache and use it offline.

-If you know you won't have internet access, you can run Datasets in full offline mode.
-This saves time because instead of waiting for the Dataset builder download to time out, Datasets will look directly at the cache.
+If you know you won't have internet access, you can run 🤗 Datasets in full offline mode.
+This saves time because instead of waiting for the Dataset builder download to time out, 🤗 Datasets will look directly in the cache.
 Set the environment variable ``HF_DATASETS_OFFLINE`` to ``1`` to enable full offline mode.

 Slice splits
 ------------

-You already know how to load a specific split of a dataset.
-But if you want even more control over how to load a split, you can load a specific slice of your split.
+For even greater control over how to load a split, you can choose to only load specific slices of a split.
 There are two options for slicing a split: using strings or ``ReadInstruction``.
 Strings are more compact and readable for simple cases, while ``ReadInstruction`` is easier to use with variable slicing parameters.

 Concatenate the ``train`` and ``test`` split by: